 It is worth noting that this prohibition against erasing or defacing Names of God applies only to Names that are written in some kind of permanent form.
 Orthodox rabbis have held that writing on a computer is not a permanent form, thus it is not a violation to type God's Name into a computer and then backspace over it or cut and paste it, or copy and delete files with God's Name in them.
 However, once you print the document out, it becomes a permanent form.
 That is why observant Jews avoid writing a Name of God online: because there is a risk that someone else will print it out and deface it.
 See a 1998 discussion of the issue at The Sanctity of God's Name, Part 1: Erasing Sacred Texts from a Computer Screen if you're interested, but be aware that the lengthy article is thick with technical religious jargon, not always explained.

-Normally, we avoid writing the Name by substituting letters or syllables, for example, writing "G-d" instead of "God."
-In addition, the number 15, which would ordinarily be written in Hebrew as Yod-Hei (10-5), is normally written as Teit-Vav (9-6), because Yod-Hei is a Name.
+Normally, we avoid writing the Name by substituting letters or syllables, for example, writing "G-d" instead of "God" and "L-RD" instead of "Lord."
+In addition, the number 15, which would ordinarily be written in Hebrew as Yod-Hei (10-5), is normally written as Teit-Vav (9-6), because Yod-Hei is a Name (Yah).
 See Hebrew Alphabet for more information about using letters as numerals.

 Nothing in the Torah prohibits a person from pronouncing the Name of God.
 Indeed, it is evident from scripture that God's Name was pronounced routinely.
 Many common Hebrew names contain "Yah" or "Yahu," part of God's four-letter Name.
 The Name was pronounced as part of daily services in the Temple.

 The Mishnah confirms that there was no prohibition against pronouncing The Name in ancient times.
 In fact, the Mishnah recommends using God's Name as a routine greeting to a fellow Jew.
 Berakhot 9:5.
 However, by the time of the Talmud, it was the custom to use substitute Names for God.
 Some rabbis asserted that a person who pronounces YHVH according to its letters (instead of using a substitute) has no place in the World to Come, and should be put to death.
-Instead of pronouncing the four-letter Name, we usually substitute the Name "Adonai," or simply say "Ha-Shem" (lit.
-The Name).
+Instead of pronouncing the four-letter Name, we usually substitute the Name "Adonai" (which means "my lord," a title that can be used for human lords) or simply say "Ha-Shem" (literally, The Name).